 Conventional or laser-assisted injection of modified embryonic stem cells into blastocysts or 8-cell embryos (morulae) to make knockout, knockin, or transgenic mice

-Successfully targeted ES cells are injected into 150-175 blastocysts or morulae (with the assistance of a laser to puncture the zona pellucida).
-Injected embryos are implanted into the uterine horns of pseudopregnant females.
+Successfully targeted ES cells with normal karyotypes are injected into 150-175 blastocysts or morulae (with the assistance of a laser to puncture the zona pellucida) over a 3-day period.
+While we typically recommend injections over three days, investigators can also choose single-day injection service on a prorated cost basis.
+Injected embryos are surgically implanted into the uterine horns of pseudopregnant females.
 This usually results in the birth of 30 to 50 mice, about 6 of which have high percentage ES cell contribution and good probability of germline contribution.
-High percentage chimeras are transferred to the colony of the investigator for breeding and analysis.
+High percentage chimeras are transferred to the investigator’s colony for breeding and analysis.